ace-wg/pubsub-profile/draft-ietf-ace-pubsub-profile.md

 * Improved terminology section.

 * Use of RFC 9290 instead of the custom format of error responses.

+* Fixed use of the resource type "core.ps.gm".

 * Clarification and editorial improvements.